'90s Celebrity Couples You Totally Forgot About

 Ryan Reynolds and Kristen Johnson

-Just as Ryan Reynolds was beginning to emerge in the Hollywood scene, he met 3rd Rock From the Sun funnywoman Kristen Johnson and they began a romantic relationship that lasted a few months between 1999 and 2000.
-And for more bits of 90s nostalgia, check out these 30 Funniest Jokes About Growing Up in the ‘90s.
+Just as Ryan Reynolds was beginning to emerge on the Hollywood scene, he met 3rd Rock From the Sun funnywoman Kristen Johnston and they began a romantic relationship that lasted a few months between 1999 and 2000.
+In a 2020 appearance on Watch What Happens Live, Johnston said it was so long ago she could barely remember the relationship, but that Reynolds was "a great guy."

 Richard Gere and Cindy Crawford

-Richard Gere and Cindy Crawford quickly became one of the most famous (and attractive) couples to ever walk the red carpet in the ’90s.
-They began dating in 1987 when Crawford was only 21 and Gere was 38—a 17-year difference in age that would eventually contribute to the failure of their four-year marriage in 1995.
-Decades later, Crawford spoke about the nature of the relationship on Marc Maron’s WTF podcast, admitting that she had been too young then to truly fall in love.
-“And then, as I started kind of growing up and growing into myself—it’s hard to change the nature of a relationship once you’re already in it,” she said.
+Richard Gere and Cindy Crawford were one of the most famous (and attractive) couples to ever walk the red carpet together.
+They began dating in 1987 when Crawford was only 21 and Gere was 38—a 17-year difference in age that would eventually contribute to the end of their four-year marriage in 1995.
+Decades later, Crawford spoke about Gere on Marc Maron's WTF podcast (via People), admitting that she had been too young then to truly fall in love.
+"And then, as I started kind of growing up and growing into myself—it's hard to change the nature of a relationship once you're already in it," she said.

 Gary Oldman and Uma Thurman